coolandco/WUSE/README.md

  - Jenkins
  - Doxygen

-### Contend
+### Content
 -----------------
 I chose to use a class hirarchie to create base units as classes, like distance: meter, centimeter; time: hour, second.
-Those base units provide funktionality to interact with base units of the same kind.
+Those base units provide functionality to interact with base units of the same kind.
 Therefore a "meter" should not be, for example addable to an hour.
 I managed to do this via a three staged type hirarchie.

 Declaration of a specific unit:
 ```Java